Diet and your kidney transplant

 Weight gain is common after a transplant.
 This is due to relaxed dietary restrictions and a general sense of well-being, as well as potentially steroid-induced hunger.
 Most weight gain has been found to occur during the first 6-12 months after transplantation.
 Keeping a healthy weight can help maintain the lifespan of your kidney transplant.

 A healthy diet includes eating foods which are low in fat, sugar, salt and high in fibre.
 In particular, continue to be careful with the amount of salt you eat to help manage your blood pressure.
 Including enough calcium in your diet is also important to keep your bones healthy and reduce the risk of osteoporosis.
-Your dietitian will give you advice on this if your intake of calcium is low.
+You may be referred to a dietitian for advice if your intake of calcium is low.

 Do I need to be careful with my diet if I travel abroad?